Therapist listening to a client in a calm Massachusetts DBT session.

 Many individuals used substances to numb emotions.
 DBT replaces that pattern with coping skills like grounding, paced breathing, and the STOP technique.
 These strategies help reduce impulsive reactions and support relapse prevention.

-You can learn more about physical and emotional changes that show up early in sobriety from resources such as information on common drug withdrawal symptoms
+You can learn more about physical and emotional changes that show up early in sobriety from resources such as information on common drug withdrawal symptoms.

 Person using DBT distress tolerance tools during a stressful moment.